-Integration of the CPPRs into the sterilization box: 4 to 6 CPPRs were integrated in the sterilization box as shown in Figure 3.
-The placement and orientation of the reactors was based on the expected ozone distribution each CPPR reactor panel produces [15].
+Integration of the CPPRs into the decontamination box.
+Four to six CPPRs were integrated in the decontamination box as shown in Fig. 3.
+The placement and orientation of the reactors was based on the expected ozone distribution each CPPR reactor panel produces.
 Three CPPRs with Fan reactor panels were placed on the lid in an equilateral triangle placement to achieve the effect of vortical showers of ozone on the internal volume of the chamber.
 One CPPR with the Comb reactor panel was placed at the bottom of the chamber with a 2 cm offset from the center.
-The Comb reactor panel was placed such that the dominant wall jet from the shaft towards the teeth tips was directed upwards [15].
+The Comb reactor panel was placed such that the dominant wall jet from the shaft towards the teeth tips was directed upwards.
 This ensured ozone transportation from the bottom to the top which is expected to diffuse through the internal chamber volume.
-The offset was given to avoid blocking of the wall jet by the coupons placed at the center points in planes 1,2 and 3.
-The integration of the CPPRs in the sterilization chamber was done such that the number of CPPRs powered up during the experiments could be controlled.
+The offset was given to avoid blocking of the wall jet by the coupons placed at the center points in planes 1, 2 and 3.
+The integration of the CPPRs in the decontamination chamber was done such that the number of CPPRs powered up during the experiments could be controlled.